 Augusta is a relatively large city located in the state of Georgia.
 With a population of 197,182 people and 54 constituent neighborhoods, Augusta is the second largest community in Georgia.

-Unlike some cities, Augusta isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Augusta are a mix of both white- and blue-collar jobs.
+Augusta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Augusta is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Augusta who work in office and administrative support (15.66%), sales jobs (11.29%), and healthcare (7.96%).

 Augusta is home to a number of people employed in the armed forces.
 When you visit or walk around Augusta, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.